 Take a deep breath and relax.
 You don’t need to hire a nanny, a tutor, or send your kids off to preschool to learn the basics.
 Just read on to find out how to encourage learning through play into the teachable moments you are already spending with your kiddos and they will be miles ahead in their learning!

-Children can learn the basics for lifelong learning when they start Kindergarten or first grade, but giving them a head start before they even realize they are learning, gives them a huge boost when they begin school.
+Children can learn the basics of lifelong learning when they start Kindergarten or first grade, but giving them a head start before they even realize they are learning, gives them a huge boost when they begin school.
 It also gives you the opportunity to help them develop a solid foundation for learning.

 Learning through play is a way to build and layer education into the fun activities that a child already enjoys doing.
 Playing is a huge part of a young child’s life and the more they play and explore, the more they learn.